ljleb/sd-webui-neutral-prompt/README.md

 ### Keyword `AND_PERP`

-The `AND_PERP` keyword, standing for "PERPendicular `AND`", integrates the Perp-Neg CFG algorithm.
+The `AND_PERP` keyword, standing for "PERPendicular `AND`", integrates the orthogonalizaton process described in the Perp-Neg paper.
 Essentially, `AND_PERP` allows for prompting concepts that highly overlap with regular prompts, by negating contradicting noise.

 You could visualize it as such: if `AND` prompts are "greedy" (taking as much space as possible in the output), `AND_PERP` prompts are opposite, relinquishing control as soon as there is a disagreement in the generated output.